11 brilliant home highlight kits to create naturally sunkissed tones at home

 Not a permanent color

-If you've already got bleached hair and are looking to play with your color between salon visits, Josh Wood's Shade Shots will let you try out a few different looks without inflicting any damage on your hair or shelling out a fortune on treatments.
+If you've already got bleached hair and are looking to play with your colour between salon visits, Josh Wood's semi-permanent Shade Shots will let you try out a different look without inflicting any damage on your hair or shelling out a fortune on treatments.

 If you want to brighten things up a bit, the Champagne or Icy Blonde Gloss will lift your bleached sections for a professional-looking finish.
 Or for brunettes, Chestnut and Smokey Brunette will enhance a darker look.
-You could even try out the colorful 'glazes' Copper, Cherry, Berry, or Rose.
-Whichever you pick, they work in a few minutes flat, made no mess in our bathroom and the Champagne shade left our grown-out highlights looking glossy and shimmering with a creamy finish.
+You could even try out the colourful "glazes" – Copper, Cherry, Berry or Rose.
+Whichever you pick, they work in a few minutes flat and made no mess in our bathroom; the Champagne shade left our grown-out highlights looking glossy and shimmering with a creamy finish.

 How to use home highlight kits: Your FAQs answered